vtsai881/vtsai881.github.io/content/_index.md

         - certificate_url: ''
           date_end: ''
           date_start: '2023-04-24'
-          description: Awarded to presenters who scored in the top 20% of all posters presented at the NIH Post-Baccalaureate Poster Day.
+          description: Awarded to presenters scoring in the top 20% of all posters presented at the NIH Post-Baccalaureate Poster Day.
           icon: ''
           organization: National Institutes of Health
           organization_url: ''